Albany Park, Chicago: Transportation

+Metra's Milwaukee District/ North Line has a station in Mayfair.

 CTA bus routes in Albany Park include: 53 Pulaski, 78 Montrose, 81 Lawrence, 82 Kimball-Homan, 92 Foster, and 93 California/Dodge.

 Politics

 Albany Park is divided between 3 wards; the 33rd, the 35th and the 39th.
-The wards are represented by Rossana Rodriguez-Sanchez in the 33rd ward, Carlos Ramirez-Rosa in the 35th ward and Samantha Nugent in the 39th ward.
+The wards are represented by Rossana Rodriguez-Sanchez in the 33rd ward, Anthony Quezada in the 35th ward and Samantha Nugent in the 39th ward.

 It is similarly divided in the state legislature.
-In the Illinois Senate it is represented by John Cullerton, Iris Y. Martinez, Ira Silverstein and Heather Steans.
+In the Illinois Senate it is represented by John Cullerton, Graciela Guzmán, Ira Silverstein and Heather Steans.
 In the Illinois House of Representatives it is represented by Jaime Andrade Jr., Ann Williams, John C. D'Amico and Greg Harris.
 On the Cook County Board of Commissioners, it is represented by Luis Arroyo Jr.

 In 2016, Albany Park cast 10,590 votes for Hillary Clinton and 1,558 votes for Donald Trump.
 Four years earlier, Albany Park cast 9,304 votes for Barack Obama and 1,950 votes for Mitt Romney.